duonghominhhuy/duonghominhhuy.github.io/_posts/2019-01-18-becoming-an-ios-developer.markdown

 <div class="side-by-side">
     <div class="toleft">
-        <p>First of all, you must have the <a href="https://www.apple.com/mac/" target="_blank">Mac computer</a>.
-It's mean that you have to buy a Macbook Pro or any other kind of Mac family like Mac Mini, Mac Pro, Macbook Air.</p>
+        <p>Firstly, you must have the <a href="https://www.apple.com/mac/" target="_blank">Mac computer</a>.
+You have to buy a Macbook Pro or any kind of macOS computer family like Mac Mini, Mac Pro, Macbook Air.</p>
         <p>I strongly recommend the computer should be at least 16GB of RAM and running the latest macOS version.</p>
     </div>